Microsoft Flight Simulator: Aircraft

 Most versions of Microsoft Flight Simulator include some of the world's most popular aircraft from different categories, such as the Mooney Bravo and Beechcraft Baron 58, which fall into the general aviation category; the Airbus A321 and Boeing 737, which fall into the civil jets category; the Robinson R22, which falls into the helicopter category; the Air Scheffel 738, which falls into the general aviation category again; and many other planes commonly used around the world.

 Not being limited to using the default aircraft, add-on planes can be downloaded from many sources for free or purchased, which can then be installed into Microsoft Flight Simulator.
-The Beechcraft 1900D pictured above, is an add-on aircraft.
+The Beechcraft 1900D, pictured above, is an add-on aircraft.
 Similarly, add-on repaints can be added to default aircraft; these repaints are usually downloaded for free.

-AI Traffic
+AI traffic

 A growing add-on category for the series is AI (artificial intelligence) traffic.
 AI traffic is the simulation of other vehicles in the FS landscape.
-This traffic plays an important role in the simulator, as it is possible to crash into traffic (this can be disabled), thus ending your session, and to interact with the traffic via the radio and ATC.
+This traffic plays an important role in the simulator, as it is possible to crash into traffic (this can be disabled), thus ending the player's session, and to interact with the traffic via the radio and ATC.
 This feature is active even with third-party traffic.
 Microsoft introduced AI traffic in MSFS 2002 with several airliners and private aircraft.
 This has since been supplemented with many files created by third-party developers.
 Typically, third-party aircraft models have multiple levels of detail, which allow the AI traffic to be better on frame rates, while still being detailed during close looks.
 There are several prominent freeware developers.
-Some third-party AI traffic can even be configured for "real-time" departures.
+Some third-party AI traffic can also be configured for "real-time" departures.